-The internal grading system assigns each credit exposure to one of ten rating categories.
-The rating assesses the borrower's repayment ability and the value, quality, liquidity and diversification of the collateral securing the credit exposure.
-The Credit Risk Policy and the nature of the loans ensure that the loan book is composed of high-quality loans.
-Consequently, an overwhelming majority of the credit exposures are rated within the top three categories.
+The internal grading system assigns each credit exposure to one of ten grading categories.
+The grading assesses the borrower's repayment ability and the value, quality, liquidity and diversification of the collateral securing the credit exposure.
+The Credit Risk Policy and the nature of the loans ensure that the loan book is of high-quality.
+Consequently, an overwhelming majority of the credit exposures are graded within the top three categories.